pengying/androidtv-codelab/static/codelabs/1-androidtv-adding-leanback/6-improving-animations.md

 Congrats, you've completed the codelab!
 <aside class="callout">
-We have some bonus content on leveraging the PlaybackOverlayFragment to easily playback controls.
-The example for adding a PlaybackOverlayFragment to an existing player and detecting appropriate playback countrols can be found in `checkpoint_6`.
+We have some bonus content on leveraging the
+<code>PlaybackOverlayFragment</code> to easily playback controls.
+The example for adding a
+<code>PlaybackOverlayFragment</code> to an existing player and detecting appropriate playback countrols can be
+ found in `checkpoint_6`.
+The <code>PlaybackOverlayFragment</code> also allows you to help users find related content in your app without stopping playback.
 </aside>